U.S. tornadoes kill 34, threaten more damage in South

 A massive area home to tens of millions of people stretching across large parts of the South and into Pennsylvania and Ohio was under some threat from the storm system that spawned the tornadoes, forecasters said.

-“We will see tornadoes again today,” said Bill Bunting, operations chief at the National Weather Service’s Storm Predictions Center in Norman, Oklahoma.
-“Unfortunately, the areas that are under the gun today are the same ones that were under the gun yesterday.”
+“We will see tornadoes again today and unfortunately, the areas that are under the gun today are the same ones that were under the gun yesterday,” said Bill Bunting, operations chief at the National Weather Service’s Storm Predictions Center in Norman, Oklahoma.

-More storms are expected on Wednesday, potentially threatening northern Florida, southeast Alabama, the Carolinas and parts of West Virginia, Bunting said.
-There is also some threat to parts of Pennsylvania and Ohio.

-Southern and eastern Mississippi as well as central and western Alabama were at greatest risk from tornadoes, damaging winds and hail, he said.
+Southern and eastern Mississippi as well as central and western Alabama were under the highest threats for tornadoes, damaging winds and hail, he said.

-Utility companies said tens of thousands of customers along the path of the storm were without power on Tuesday morning, with the worst outages in parts of Alabama and Georgia.
+Tens of thousands of customers along the path of the storm were without power on Tuesday morning, with the worst outages in parts of Alabama and Georgia, utility companies reported.

 In western North Carolina, fire department personnel used boats to rescue people from homes and vehicles hit by flash floods during the night.

-Residents of Arkansas’ central Faulkner County, where most of the damage occurred, sorted through the rubble as they tried to piece their lives back together.
+In Arkansas, residents of central Faulkner County, where most of the damage occurred, sorted through the rubble as they tried to piece their lives back together.

 “When you talk about a tornado, it’s just in a matter of moments that your whole home is missing, your belongings, your personal effects,” said Matt Payne, a volunteer helping in the relief efforts.